Third voyage of James Cook

-Omai was returned to his homeland and the ships sailed onwards, encountering the Hawaiian Archipelago, before reaching the Pacific coast of North America.
-The two charted the west coast of the continent and passed through the Bering Strait when they were stopped by ice from sailing either east or west.
-The vessels returned to the Pacific and called briefly at the Aleutians before retiring towards Hawaii for the winter.
+After Omai was returned to his homeland, the ships sailed into the central Pacific where they encountered the hitherto unknown (to Europeans) Hawaiian Archipelago, before reaching the Pacific coast of North America.
+After exploring and charting the northwest coast of the continent, they passed through the Bering Strait into the Arctic Ocean where they were eventually blocked by pack ice.
+The vessels returned to the Pacific and called briefly at the Aleutians before Cook decided to return to the Hawaiian Islands for the winter.

-At Kealakekua Bay, a number of quarrels broke out between the Europeans and Hawaiians culminating in Cook's death in a violent exchange on 14 February 1779.
-The command of the expedition was assumed by Charles Clerke who tried in vain to find the passage before his own death.
-Under the command of John Gore the crews returned to a subdued welcome in London in October 1780.
+At Kealakekua Bay, off the island of Hawaii, a number of quarrels broke out between the British and Hawaiians culminating in Cook's death in a violent exchange on 14 February 1779.
+The command of the expedition was assumed by Charles Clerke who again failed to find the Northwest Passage before his own death from tuberculosis.
+Under the command of John Gore the crews returned to London in October 1780.